angular/angular-ja/adev-ja/src/content/guide/testing/components-scenarios.en.md

 ### Async test with a Vitest fake timers

-To mock async functions like `setTimeout` or `Promise`s, you can leverage Vitest fake timers to controle whenever the fire.
+To mock async functions like `setTimeout` or `Promise`s, you can leverage Vitest fake timers to control whenever they fire.

 ```ts
 it('should display error when TwainQuotes service fails', async () => {